seung-lab/kimimaro/README.md

 Figure 2 shows the memory usage and processessing time (~390 seconds, about 6.5 minutes) required when Kimimaro 1.4.0 was applied to a 512x512x512 cutout, *labels*, from a connectomics dataset, `connectomics.npy` containing 2124 connected components.
 The different sections of the algorithm are depicted.
 Grossly, the preamble runs for about half a minute, skeletonization for about six minutes, and finalization within seconds.
 The peak memory usage was about 4.5 GB.
 The code below was used to process *labels*.
 The processing of the glia was truncated in due to a combination of *fix_borders* and max_paths.

 Kimimaro has come a long way.
 Version 0.2.1 took over 15 minutes and had a Preamble run time twice as long on the same dataset.

+On a Macbook Pro M3, the same settings now complete in 94 seconds (1.6 minutes) on version 5.4.0.
+With xs3d 1.11.0, cross section analysis takes 215 seconds (3.6 minutes).

 ### Python Interface